eltechnic0/embedded-menu/README.md

 navigation implementation, probably by means of C++ templates, and guaranteeing that different navigation methods are easily interchangeable without unwanted side effects.
-As of now however, this is unfinished and therefore still tightly coupled, so the only navigation method available is by pages (and not well tested yet).
+As of now however, this is unfinished and therefore still tightly coupled, so the only navigation method available is by pages.

 ## Testing the menu on the PC